 Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We continually evaluate and modify our practices to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential to response line that we have set up to respond to questions at this response line is staffed professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of information.
-The response line is available d with
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at the confidence of t

 Sincerely,

-Suffolk University 73 Tremont Street